 Friends and Foes

-Godzilla's foes include his arch-nemesis, King Ghidorah; Mechagodzilla; King Kong, Mothra; Gigan; Space Godzilla; Zilla (also called G.I.N.O, or Godzilla In Name Only--in other words, the 1998 American Godzilla); the Avengers; Orga; Titanosaurus; Kumonga; Kamakuras; Baragon; Battra; Destroyah; and Monster-X who, when defeated, transforms into the mighty and powerful Kaiser Ghidorah.
+Godzilla's foes include his arch-nemesis, King Ghidorah; Mechagodzilla; King Kong, Mothra; Gigan; Space Godzilla; Zilla (also called G.I.N.O, or Godzilla In Name Only--in other words, the 1998 American Godzilla); the Avengers; Orga; Titanosaurus; Kumonga; Kamakuras; Baragon; Battra; Destroyah; and Monster X who transforms into the mighty and powerful Keizer Ghidorah.

 His allies are his sons Minilla (Showa series) and Godzilla Junior (Heisei series); Mothra; Rodan; Anguirus; King Caesar; Gorosaurus; Baragon; Varan; Manda; Kumonga; human psychic Miki Saegusa; and Captain Gordon of the Gotengo.
 Godzilla has also "fought" Charles Barkley once, in the form of a basketball game, though the two have not since battled.